axpirina/node-red-subflows/opc-ua-handler/README.md

 ## Writing values

-The subflow allows to write data on a OPC UA node (as long as the node allows it, of couse) and for that, a message following the pattern described in the previous section must be send:
+The subflow allows to write data on a OPC UA node (as long as the node allows it, of course) and for that, a message following the pattern described in the previous section must be send:

 ```json
 msg.payload = { "Node ID name": New value}